Tudat/tudat/developerGuide/extendingJSON/settingsClasses.rst

   {

   template< typename T >
-  void to_json( json& jsonObject, const shared_ptr< T >& sharedPointer )
+  void to_json( nlohmann::json& jsonObject, const shared_ptr< T >& sharedPointer )
   {
       if ( sharedPointer != NULL )
       {
-          jsonObject = *sharedPointer;                    // T's to_nlohmann::json called
+          jsonObject = *sharedPointer;                    // T's to_json called
       }
   }

   template< typename T >
-  void from_json( const json& jsonObject, shared_ptr< T >& sharedPointer )
+  void from_json( const nlohmann::json& jsonObject, shared_ptr< T >& sharedPointer )
   {
       if ( ! jsonObject.is_null( ) )
       {
-          T object = jsonObject;                          // T's from_nlohmann::json called
+          T object = jsonObject;                          // T's from_json called
           sharedPointer = make_shared< T >( object );
       }
   }

   }

-Then, if class :class:`T` is convertible to/from :class:`nlohmann::json`, :literal:`boost::shared_ptr< T >` also would.
+Then, if class :class:`T` is convertible to/from :class:`nlohmann::json`, :literal:`boost::shared_ptr< T >` would also be.
 However, this approach has some drawbacks, namely:

   - :class:`T` must be default-constructible for the code to compile.
   - Separate :literal:`to_json` and :literal:`from_json` functions have to be written for each derived class of :class:`T`, potentially leading to the duplication of code.

 Thus, given that the settings classes used throughout Tudat are always used as shared pointers, rather than providing :literal:`to_json` and :literal:`from_json` functions for these classes, these functions have been written for shared pointers of these classes.
-Before introducing the best-practices to be followed when writing these functions, the way in which the keys to be used in these functions are defined in the :literal:`json_interface` is described.
+Before introducing the best-practices to be followed when writing these functions, the way in which the keys to be used in these functions are defined in the JSON Interface library is described.

 Definition of keys